Academic Tutor Resume Example

 You can use platforms like LinkedIn, a personal website, or even a YouTube channel.
 Showing lesson plans, student feedback, or teaching videos builds real trust.

-If you tutor online, highlight your digital teaching tools and any interactive modules you created.
+If you tutor online, highlight your digital teaching tools and any interactive modules you created—these are great to mention in your cover letter.
 Adding these links proves you’re up-to-date and tech-savvy.

 If you're building your tutor resume, it helps to see what works for others in education.
 I’ve pulled together examples from different teaching and support roles.